Best Bluetooth speakers

 Mid-priced runner up: Ultimate Ears Megaboom

 Here’s another Bluetooth speaker that can withstand the elements.
 The Ultimate Ears Megaboom boasts an IPX7 code, which means it’s rated to withstand submersion in up to three feet of water for a full 30 minutes.
 But it doesn’t make this list for that reason alone.
-This speaker delivers sound that will fill the typical backyard.
-It doesn’t have all the versatility of the Roar 2 described above, but it will be the life of the party.
+This speaker delivers sound that will fill the typical backyard; it will be the life of the party.

 Best high-end Bluetooth speaker: Bowers & Wilkins Zeppelin Wireless